 9.3.
 Medication

-One way to treat hypertension is by taking the prescribed medications.
-It is important that the drugs are taken following the doctor’s advice.
+One way to treat hypertension is by taking the prescribed medications, the drugs must be taken following the doctor’s advice.
 Here are some of the medications for hypertensive patients:

 9.3.1.
 Beta-blockers